Last updated: January 14th, 2025

 Seafood lovers will find plenty of fresh fish and shellfish, especially on the Pacific coast, and beef, pork and chicken are common sources of protein.
 Adventurous eaters might want to try alpaca and cuy (guinea pig), both traditional in the Andean region.
 There are also several varieties of Peruvian cheese, and lots of traditional dishes include eggs – often hard-boiled.

-Traditional Peruvian Dishes
+Traditional Peruvian dishes

-Some Peruvian dishes have transcended the country’s borders and can be found all over the world; others remain highly regional specialties that you’ll have to travel to taste.
+Some Peruvian dishes have transcended the country’s borders and can be found all over the world; others are highly regional specialties that you’ll have to travel to taste.
 Here are a few to put at the top of your list.

 Seafood specialties